Mandalay University: 2025 fire

 On 28 March 2025, the university was heavily damaged by a fire and building collapses after a violent earthquake struck Myanmar.
 The fire started at the university's main building after the earthquake caused a short circuit in electrical wiring.
-The fire caused the main building and some other buildings to collapse and also caused significant damage to other campus buildings.
+The fire caused the main building as well as some other buildings to collapse and also caused significant damage to other campus buildings.
 The 280,940 answer sheets of the 2024-2025 matriculation examination held at the main building were destroyed.
-The fire started while approximately 267 teachers and 62,954 students were doing the examination.
-Casualties were reported.
+The fire started while approximately 267 teachers and examiners were grading the answer sheets of 62,954 students.
+There were casualties, but none have confirmed the exact amount.

 Departments

 With 19 main and one supporting academic departments, University of Mandalay covers all the major subjects in arts, sciences, law.